 Put two-thirds of a cupful of cooked squash into a bowl, then add a quarter of a cupful of sugar, one well-beaten egg, two cupfuls and three-quarters of flour, half a teaspoonful of salt, three teaspoonfuls of baking powder, and two tablespoonfuls of melted butter.

-Mix well and bake in buttered and floured muffin pans for twenty-five minutes.
+Mix well and bake in buttered and floured muffin pans in 350°F oven for twenty-five minutes, or until done.

-If these muffins are intended for a luncheon or a tea, a quarter of a teaspoonful of powdered ginger may be added.
+If these muffins are intended for a luncheon or a tea, a quarter of a teaspoonful of powdered ginger may be added for extra flavor.

 Put two cupfuls of mashed potatoes into a bowl, add two tablespoonfuls of hot milk, one tablespoonful of melted butter, one teaspoonful of sugar, a quarter of a teaspoonful of salt, and one cupful of flour.